Joseph Strickland

-Joseph Edward Strickland (born October 31, 1958) is an American Bishop of the Catholic Church who served as bishop of Tyler in Texas from 2012 until his removal by Pope Francis in 2023.
+Joseph Edward Strickland (born October 31, 1958) is an American Catholic prelate who served as bishop of Tyler in Texas from 2012 until his removal by Pope Francis in 2023.

 Early life

-Joseph Strickland was born on October 31, 1958, in Fredericksburg, Texas.
+Strickland was born on October 31, 1958, in Fredericksburg, Texas.
 As a young child, his family moved to Atlanta, Texas, where his parents were founding members of St. Catherine of Siena Catholic Parish.
 Strickland attended Holy Trinity Seminary in Irving, Texas.

 Priesthood

 Strickland was ordained to the priesthood by Bishop Thomas Tschoepe on June 1, 1985, for the Diocese of Dallas.
 His first assignment was to Immaculate Conception Parish in Tyler, Texas.
 Upon the creation of the Diocese of Tyler in 1987, Strickland was incardinated in, or transferred into, the new diocese and was named its first vocation director in March 1987 by Bishop Charles Herzig.
 Strickland's service also included periods at Sacred Heart Parish in Nacogdoches, Texas and St. Michael Parish in Mt.
 Pleasant, Texas.

 In 1992, Strickland was assigned by Bishop Edmond Carmody to study canon law at Catholic University of America in Washington, D.C., where he earned a Licentiate of Canon Law in 1994.
 Returning to Texas, Strickland was named judicial vicar of the diocese and rector of the Cathedral of the Immaculate Conception.
 In 1995, he was named a prelate of honor with the title of monsignor by Pope John Paul II.

 Strickland served as apostolic administrator of the diocese from March 2000 until January 2001 when Álvaro Corrada del Río was installed as the new bishop.
 In 2010, Strickland was named vicar general.
 He served in that capacity until being named as a delegate of the apostolic administrator upon Corrada's 2011 departure to become Bishop of Mayagüez in Puerto Rico.